 We list some of the best tax-saving investments under 80C:-

 Public Provident Fund (PPF): This is an EEE investment and is one of the best tax-saving investments under 80C.

 A PPF account is opened before we can deposit money and it acts as a fixed-income savings scheme.
-A PPF account can be opened with post offices and nationalised banks.
-The minimum investment required in each year is Rs 500.
+A PPF account can be opened with post offices and nationalized banks.
+The minimum investment required for each year is Rs 500.
 After opening an account, partial withdrawal is allowed after five years.

 PPF accounts were introduced with the objective of promoting savings and investment.
 The interest on PPF accounts is set by the government every quarter and is paid annually.
 The PPF account matures after 15 years.